datagovuk/guidance/organogram-upload.md

 - roles don't report to a role that no longer exists ('Eliminated')
 - the 'Valid?' column is green for every row

 Check your spreadsheet and try to upload it again.
 Please refer to the guidance, which explains in detail how to complete every column.
-If you're still having problems, [Contact us](http://data.gov.uk/contact).
+If you're still having problems, [contact us](http://data.gov.uk/contact).